Do you want to easily add schema markup in WordPress?

 Simply go to the All in One SEO » Search Appearance page and switch to the ‘Content Types’ tab.
 From here, you will see all your post types listed.

 For each post type, you’ll notice a ‘Schema Markup’ tab.

 Switching to it will allow you to choose the default schema type for that particular post type.

 From here, you can review the settings and change them if needed.
 For instance, if you run a news website that uses WordPress posts as news articles, then you may want to change the article type to News Article schema.

 Changing Schema Markup for Individual Posts and Pages in WordPress

 Since you’ve already set up default schema settings, you won’t need to manually change your schema markup for most of your content.

 However, there are a few cases where you may want to adjust the schema settings for an individual post or page.

-For example, if you’re using custom WordPress landing pages as product pages, then you would want search engines to know that.
+For example, if you are using custom WordPress landing pages as product pages, then you will want search engines to know that.
 Similarly, some blogs may be using WordPress posts to publish recipes, news articles, or reviews.

 In these scenarios, you may need to change the schema markup for that particular post or page.